-5. Recommendations: Improving water security to build climate resilience
+5. Recommendations: Working towards climate resilient systems

 REACH research reveals that climate and water risks are experienced unequally, with complex physical, political, social, behavioural and environmental mechanisms influencing the water security of urban, peri-urban and rural communities.
-Because of this, building climate resilience in water systems for vulnerable communities relies on a multitude of factors.
-This section outlines three recommendations to improve water security of vulnerable water systems and thereby increase resilience to existing and future climate risks.
+Because of this, building climate resilience in vulnerable communities relies on a multitude of factors.
+This section outlines three recommendations to increase resilience in water systems.